zeevt/zeevt.github.io/json-streaming.md

 The code can read chunks from r, decode keys, create stream writers for each value using the factory, read and json-unescape the string values in chunks, write the unescaped chunks into the stream writers, then flush the close the stream writers and put the `bytes` returned by `BytesIO.getvalue()` into the result `dict`.
-I dind't find a nice abstraction for this so I made a less nice one, and it does support using real files instead of comrepessed buffers in memory.
+I didn't find a nice abstraction for this so I made a less nice one, and it does support using real files instead of comrepessed buffers in memory.

 In a cursory search, I didn't find a nice SAX or StAX JSON library for python, so I solved my problem